 Professor Reynolds was active in the community and on campus.
-She was on the board of directors for the North Dakota Business Foundation, advisor to Phi Upsilon Omicron ( an honor society for Home Economics), on the board of directors of her church Faith Methodist, and Graduation Marshall for the College of Home Economics.
+She served on the board of directors for the North Dakota Business Foundation, as advisor to Phi Upsilon Omicron (an honor society for Home Economics), on the board of directors of her church, Faith Methodist, and Graduation Marshal for the College of Home Economics.

 She was a member of the American Home Economics Association and North Dakota Home Economics Association, Phi Upsilon Omicron, Omicron Nu, Delta Kappa Gamma and Phi Kappa Phi serving in many capacities including president.
 Professor Reynolds was a charter member of the Association of College Professors of Textiles and Clothing (now the International Textiles and Apparel Association) and a member of the Costume Society of America.